lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

  [![Cloud Storage types](/images/storage.png)]()

- Shown below is the GCP WebUI to set 'access control model' for a bucket
+ Shown to the right is the GCP WebUI to set 'access control model' for a bucket.
+Note that you can set model for access control and also the type of encyrption key storage for your bucket.

  <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/raw/master/images/bucket.png" width="460" align="right">